image-js/image-js-docs/docs/Basics/Working with Images.md

 ### What is an Image?

-In the context of digital technology and computing, images are often represented as a grid of pixels, with each pixel containing information about color and intensity.
+In the context of digital technology and computing, images are represented as a grid of pixels, with each pixel containing information about color and intensity.

 ### Types of images supported by ImagesJS